rss logo

 [user@arch ~]$ kinit nfsuser@STD.LOCAL Password for nfsuser@STD.LOCAL: NFScher$$

-We now have access to the nfs share from the user.
+The user now has access to the nfs share.

 • Check Kerberos ticket status: